 As in all towns and villages in Iceland, which are located by the sea, there is a beautiful statue in remembrance of those many fishermen who had lost their life at sea.
 I always look for such a monument in every village and town when I travel around my country.
 And of course the Fishermen's Garden is a fitting location for such a monument.

 The monument is called Jöklarar or the Glacier people by the artist Ragnar Kjartansson, the same artist as created the statue of Bárður Snæfellsás at Arnarstapi.
 It was unveiled in 1974.

 Inside the Maritime Museum you will find an eight-oar rowing boat, Bliki, the oldest preserved fishing-boat in Iceland, dating back to 1826.
 It was used by the local fishermen until 1965, but these boats remained the same from the earliest times and into the last century.

 What caught my attention though was one of the biggest cods caught by Iceland - 54 kilos and 164 cm long!
 It was caught in 1990, 7 miles north of the village Rif on a line on the boat MB Þorsteinn SH 145.

 Hellissandur village and the Fishermen's Garden are located 195 km from Reykjavík, by Útnesvegur road number 574.
+To reach this area it is best to rent a car in Reykjavík and drive up to Snæfellsnes peninsula in a couple of hours.
 Here you can see the location of Hellissandur on the map.